Royston Cycling Club was founded to enable people to meet and ride together on a regular, non-competitive basis.

 Riders of all ages (18 years and over) have since joined the Club bringing with them varying levels of fitness and cycling experience.
 This means that our weekly club runs have developed to provide rides which suit a broad range of abilities and ambition.

-These club rides are organised every Sunday morning (weather permitting), setting off from Royston’s Market Hill car park at 9am for a ride of around two hours and returning for a coffee and a chat at The Bull just off the Royston market square.
+These club rides are organised every Sunday morning (weather permitting), setting off from Royston at 9am for a ride of around two hours and returning for a coffee and a chat at The Bull just off the Royston market square.

 Members can usually choose from one of two types of ride:

 The second type of ride is a longer route covering around 28-40 miles and often involving some climbing.
-Dependent on the number of members, this ride will normally be split into groups at different average speeds, typically 14-16mph, 16-18mph and 18+mph.
+Dependent on the number of members, there will normally be several groups at different average speeds, typically 14-16mph, 16-18mph and 18+mph.

 In addition to the regular Sunday rides, Saturday specials are organised once a month, these are longer distances and involve a cafe stop en-route.

 Other rides and distances are occasionally organised and are announced via the Forum.